wmorgan/dcos-docs/1.8/usage/webinterface.md

 # <a name="universe"></a>Universe

-The Universe tab shows all of the available DC/OS services.
+The Universe tab shows all of the available DC/OS services from package [repositories](/docs/1.8/usage/repo/).
 You can install packages from the DC/OS Universe with a single click.
 The packages can be installed with defaults or customized directly in the web interface.

 ![universe](../img/ui-dashboard-universe.gif)